ZalvinZ/Stereovision/README.md

 StereoVision lib 1.0.3 (https://github.com/erget/StereoVision)

-Cuurent Issue:
+**Current Issue:**

-Trying to get the rectify.py code working.
+Trying to get the rectify.py and/or rectification1.py code working.

-The code takes the undistorted_camer1 and undistorted_camera2.png images and goes through rectification when the images are realigned by featuring matching.
-The error that I get is as following: TypeError: Expected Ptr<cv::UMat> for argument '%s
+The rectification1.py codee takes the undistorted_camer1 and undistorted_camera2.png images and goes through rectification where the images are realigned by featuring matching.
+The error that I get is as following: TypeError: Expected Ptr<cv::UMat> for argument '%s .
+The parameters of the intrinsic and extrinsic cameras are already identified and placed in the code.

-The image input does not go into the stereocalibrator function.
+Similarily, in rectify.py the the code calibrates as well as rectiy the images.
+It takes in the undistorted images from left (undistorted_left) and right (undistorted_right) images, calibrates the camera and undistorts the images, then rectifies the last pair of images. the calibration parameters and rectification parameters are saved in a file called calib_result.
+The error I am getting is as follows: TypeError: Expected Ptr<cv::UMat> for argument '%s.

 A successful retified image will align both images pixel-to-pixel.